tamaragevorgyan/gettyimages-api/documentation/endpoints/domain/GetCountries.md

 GetCountries
 -------------
 The GetCountries call retrieves a list of countries that are valid for the given language code.
+This operation supports being called with an anonymous system Token created by [CreateApplicationSession].

 ###Endpoint
 Use the following endpoint to access this operation: